SK108045/Advanced-NLP-Bot/README.md

 ```
 4. Create a virtual environment and install the requirements .
 Also add your Deepgram API to the `.env` file

+---
+You can report bugs or suggest features